WoTTsecurity/wott-io/documentation/getting-started.md

 layout: docs-cat
 description: 'Getting started with WoTT Agent and Dashboard'
 title: 'Getting Started and Setup'
-full_description: 'Getting Started with the WoTT Agent and Dashboard from setup to installation'
+full_description: 'Get started here with the WoTT Agent and Dashboard.
+We'll take you from setup and installation of the WoTT Agent to registering for our Dashboard so you can manage your devices.'
 title_content: 'Getting Started'
 ---

-# Getting Started

 Welcome to WoTT - the first step to securing your IoT devices.

 ## A brief overview of WoTT's services